Mary Ann Horton and the invention of email attachments

 2014: Captain America: The Winter Soldier

 This film is all about a male hunk, so it’s not looking good, but then early on we see Agent Natasha Romanoff, (also known as superheroine the Black Widow).
 She is the brains to Captain America’s brawn and from the start she is clearly the expert with computers.
 While Captain America beats people up, her mission is to collect data.
-Let’s hope she gets her own film series!
+And she even gets her own film series…eventually!

 2015: Star Wars: Episode VII – the Force Awakens